 If you were quick enough, you could “launch jack” the new phone by publishing a review about it on a blog or YouTube.
 You’d be taking advantage of the low competition (since there’d likely be no other reviews or very few) & you’d be setting yourself up to be in a great position when the phone goes live & everybody searches for it.

-The likelihood is that your post or video will be immediately ranking on page 1 of the search results.
+The likelihood is that your post or video will be immediately ranked on page 1 of the search results.

 Then on your blog or YouTube video, you could then either recommend the phone (via your affiliate link) or if you didn’t believe it to be a great phone you could suggest an alternative model (also via your affiliate link).